 If you are wondering what these acronyms- TAM, SAM, and SOM- mean, you are not the only one.
 Many entrepreneurs and professionals do not know about these terms.
 But it does not signify they’re unimportant.
 TAM, SAM, and SOM are essential components in the marketing section of a business plan.

 TAM is an acronym for ‘Total Available Market.’
 It includes all the potential customers who can buy your product or service, despite the market competitiveness.
-On the other hand, SAM is ‘Serviceable Available Market.’
+On the other hand, SAM is a ‘Serviceable Available Market.’
 It is a subset of TAM which describes the chunk of the market that can be acquired.
 Lastly, SOM stands for Service Obtainable Market, which is a subset of SAM.
 It is the target market that will get to use your product.
 In other words, it reflects a segment you will try to sell to initially.

 TAM, SAM, and SOM can be recognized using market research.
 The research levels may vary as per the product itself and the potential of the market.
 When you gather information through market analysis, you can easily get an idea of the percentages coinciding with each area.